oreotikii/bambuddy/README.md

 ### Push Notifications

-Bambusy can send push notifications when print events occur.
+Bambuddy can send push notifications when print events occur.
 Notifications are useful for monitoring prints remotely without checking the app constantly.

 #### Supported Providers